Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Photoelectric counting records, Monte Carlo algorithm, conditional states and their representation

 We detail the numerical methods used to generate single realizations unraveling the master equations (MEs)

 and

-The unraveling of Eq.~\eqref{eq:MEJC} is used to generate sample trajectories evincing bistable switching in the driven dissipative JC model, while some numerically-generated trajectories unraveling Eq.~\eqref{eq:MEd} will appear further on in our discussion, to illustrate aspects of coherent localization.
+The unraveling of Eq.~\eqref{eq:MEJC} is used to generate sample trajectories evincing bistable switching in the driven dissipative JC model, while several numerically-generated trajectories unraveling Eq.~\eqref{eq:MEd} featured in the main text, to illustrate aspects of coherent localization.

 Let us focus for simplicity on the ME~\eqref{eq:MEd}.
 In the Born-Markov approximation, the exclusive probability density for the realization of a particular photoelectron counting record, with precisely $n$ photons in the output field at times $t_1, t_2, \ldots, t_n$ and no photon at any other time in the interval from $0$ to $t$, is written as a trace over the system ($S$) degrees of freedom~\cite{Carmichael1993QTI, CarmichaelBook2},